What Is The Health Care Spending Account?

 Can health care services that require upfront payment to the provider be reimbursed from the HCSA in a single plan year, even if the health care is delivered over several plan years?

 No. IRS regulations do not allow medical expenses to be reimbursed through the HCSA until they have been incurred.
-Expenses are not incurred until treatment is provided to the participant, regardless of when the participant pays the provider.
+Expenses are not incurred until treatment is provided, regardless of when you pay the provider.

 How do I know if my child’s orthodontia will be reimbursed?
-How are orthodontic expenses reimbursed if I pay my provider on a monthly payment plan?
+How are orthodontic costs reimbursed if I pay my provider on a monthly payment plan?

-Orthodontic expenses are a reimbursable expense through the HCSA.
-At the beginning of the plan year in which you first request reimbursement for these expenses, you must submit a copy of the service contract between you and the orthodontist describing the payment arrangement/schedule.
+Orthodontic expenses are a reimbursable expense.
+At the beginning of the plan year in which you first request reimbursement for these costs, you must submit a copy of the service contract between you and the orthodontist describing the payment arrangement/schedule.

 Orthodontia costs that are paid on a monthly payment plan will be reimbursed after each monthly payment is due.
 However, if you pre-pay the entire cost of orthodontia treatment up front, you will only be reimbursed in a particular plan year for the value of the services that will be provided during that plan year.
 You must submit a claim for the pro-rated monthly amount on or after the beginning of each month of service, since you will not be reimbursed automatically.